Rpaudel379/nodejs-email-service/README.md

 #### 1. Install Node

-Laragon is an asynchronous event-driven JavaScript runtime, Node.js is designed to build scalable network applications.
+Node.js is an asynchronous event-driven JavaScript runtime, Node.js is designed to build scalable network applications.
 To install it:

 1. **Download NodeJS v20.18.3 (LTS)** (or above) from the [NodeJS website](https://nodejs.org/en/download/).
 2. Run the installer and follow the on-screen instructions.